salsa-rs/salsa-rfcs/RFC0003-Query-Dependencies.md

 }
 ```

-The value of `requires` is a `+` separated list of traits, like the one you would
+The argument of `requires` is a path to a trait.
+The traits from all `requires`
-write in a `where` clause.
-These traits are available when implementing the query:
+attributes are available when implementing the query:

 ```rust
 fn get_symbol_by_name(